simpy63/RoadAccidentsMgmt/README.md

 For more complicated scenario change to use PoliceForceExternalDataService.getContactNoWithDelay() from enricher to simulate the scenario that enrichment from 3rd party service may get stuck.
 As a solution this can be run in a separate thread and the result should be returned using Future with a timeout

+## Hometask 3
+In this assignment you have to cover the code introduced in previous home task with tests.
+Feel free to cover both your own code or code provided to you as a part of home task 2.

+Stick to these requirements:
+1. There should be at least 3 tests implemented.
+The more tests you implement - the better, but please remember to avoid redundant tests.
+Test coverage will be taken into consideration for final projects evaluation.
+You can use your IDE/plugin to measure that.
+2. Make use of Hamcrest matchers in your tests
+3. Use Mockito in your unit tests (or PowerMock, which overcomes Mockito limitations - https://github.com/powermock/powermock/wiki/MockitoUsage):
+..* mock() dependecies of tested component
+..* provide at least one stub with when()
+..* verify() behavior at least once
+4. Write at least one integration test, without mocking